 The cleansocks library is available in several forms.

 Ubuntu is derived from the Debian distribution and uses Debian's Aptitude package manager.
-Two packages: libcleansocks_1.0-1.deb and libcleantlsc_1.0-1b.deb.
+Two packages: libcleansocks_1.2-1.deb and libcleantlsc_1.2-1b.deb.
 These were built on a recent Ubuntu, but should work fine on Debian and other derivatives, such as Mint and Kali.
 Cleansocks is distributed in two parts, the first containing most of it, and the second the TLS client support.
 You'll want both for class.
 To install, download the files, and probably just click on them, and the GUI will figure it out how to install.
-To do it honestly, the command is:
+To do it honestly, the command should be

-Fedora uses the Red Hat Package Manager (RPM), and for that we have: RPMs build on Fedora 36: libcleansocks-1.0-1.fc36.x86_64.rpm and libcleantlsc-1.0-1.fc36.x86_64.rpm, and on 35: libcleansocks-1.0-1.fc35.x86_64.rpm, libcleantlsc-1.0-1.fc35.x86_64.rpm.
-These are divided into base and TLS packages, same as the Debian packages.
-Again, we'll want both for class.
-Use the 36 if you have version 36, and choose 35 for 35 and older.
-In 36, Red Hat switched to a newer version of OpenSSL, and the newer builds of libcleantlsc will probably not work on the older system.
-(The base versions are probably interchangeable, though I haven't checked.)
+Fedora uses the Red Hat Package Manager (RPM), and we have libcleansocks-1.2-1.fc40.x86_64.rpm and libcleantlsc-1.2-1.fc40.x86_64.rpm.
+As with the Debian These are divided into base and TLS packages, same as the Debian packages, and you'll want both for class.
 Download the files, and you can probably click on them, or the command is:

 There's no Mac binary distribution, but the source should build there.
 See below.

 The binary installers all install the C++ header files and appropriate library binary files needed to compile client programs using the library.
 The Linux cleantlsc packages require the distribution's OpenSSL packages, so the package manager will add these if needed when cleantlsc is installed.
-When cleantlsc is installed on Windows, the installer also installs OpenSSL and several other libraries needed to build with it.
+The Windows installer includes OpenSSL and several other libraries needed to build programs.
 The cleantlsc RPM install requires a Fedora package which contains the root authority file.
 The others install a copy of the root file available here, which is the list Mozilla uses.
 It will be the version current when the installer was built.

-The source distribution is cleansocks-1.0.tgz (or cleansocks_src-1.0.zip).
+The source distribution is cleansocks-1.2.tgz (or cleansocks_src-1.2.zip).
 The library is known to build on Linux and BSD, and should work on Mac as well.
 Download the file, then the build uses the standard steps:

 The source distro is not set up to build on Windows.
 The distributed the Windows version is cross-compiled from Fedora Linux.
 You could probably create a project in CodeBlocks or another IDE that you prefer and get it to build that way.
 You could also probably build it with the above commands under MSYS on Windows, should you have that installed.